How to Start an LLC

 1. Choose Your State

 You can form your LLC in any state, but most small businesses should form in the state where they operate.
 This keeps things simple for taxes, compliance, and legal matters.
-However, some entrepreneurs choose Delaware or Wyoming for their business-friendly laws and privacy protections.
+Some entrepreneurs choose Delaware or Wyoming for their business-friendly laws and privacy protections.

 Consider these factors when choosing your formation state: